 Confidentiality Agreement Solicitors

-If you do not have a confidentiality agreement or NDA in place and you find that some or all of your business details have been misused you will need to rely on the law of confidence.
+If your business details are misused and you have not taken precautionary steps your choices for redress are limited.
 You will need to show that the information had the necessary quality of confidence, the idea was disclosed in circumstances where a confidentiality obligation can be assumed and that there has been unauthorised use of the information.
 This can be difficult to prove.

-A bespoke confidentiality or NDA agreement can avoid some of the difficulties in proving that you are entitled to a remedy under the law of confidence and has the added advantage that each party can see either obligations set out in black and white.
-It can be useful to point to specific clauses if something goes wrong.
+A bespoke confidentiality or NDA agreement can avoid some of the difficulties in proving that you are entitled to protection.
+An NDA agreement has the added advantage that each party can see either obligations set out in black and white.
+They do have teeth.

 Uses of confidentiality agreements/NDA

 - Where someone is looking for a new supplier or service provider or outsourcing service provision;

 - A new product, service or app is being developed;

 - A business wants to get into discussions about a proposed “partnership” or collaboration with another; or